Masmiseim36/nxpSDK/boards/evkbmimxrt1060/lwip_examples/lwip_httpssrv_ota_enet/readme.txt

    as browsers generally tend to use non-secure connection to port 80 by default.
 6. Go to OTA page, select file with udpated firmware (signed image) and upload it.
 7. After the file is uploaded, click "Reboot" button to start newly uploaded firmware in test mode.
-8. Once the updated firmware executes, the "Accept update" button becomes active.
+8. Once the updated firmware executes, the "accept" button becomes active.
 Click it to make the update permanent.

 Known issue:
 Browser may not display progress of the upload.
 This is an issue of the browser rather than OTA demo.